-The amount of sales of Margaret Keane Paintings soared ahead of the release of the film, with small paintings being sold for $8,500 a piece.
-Director Tim Burton also owns an extensive collection of her work.
-Keane has also painted portraits of Burton's partner Helena Bonham Carter and Burton's former Chihuahua.
+Sales of Margaret Keane paintings soared ahead of the release of the film.
+Small paintings sold for $8,500 a piece.
+Director Tim Burton owns an extensive collection of her work.
+In the 1990s, Burton commissioned Keane to paint a portrait of his then-girlfriend Lisa Marie.
+Keane has also painted portraits of Burton's partner Helena Bonham Carter, and Burton's late Chihuahua.

-Amy Adams liked the script when it was offered to her at first, but she originally turned down the role, because the character lacked "a stronger sense of self".
-However, working on American Hustle (2013) gave Adams a new perspective of the character, and she was won over because she was intrigued by the character's "quiet dignity", while the relationship between the mother and the daughter spoke to her as well.
+Amy Adams liked the script when it was offered to her, but she originally turned down the role of Margaret because the character lacked "a stronger sense of self".
+Working on American Hustle (2013) gave Adams a new perspective of the character, and the character's "quiet dignity" won her over.
+The relationship between the mother and the daughter spoke to her as well.

-Amy Adams' Golden Globe award for Best Performance by an Actress in a Leading Role, Comedy or Musical for this film marks her second consecutive Golden Globe win in that category.
+Amy Adams's Golden Globe award for Best Performance by an Actress in a Leading Role, Comedy or Musical for this film was her second consecutive Golden Globe in that category.
 Her first win was for American Hustle (2013).

 The hungry i was one of San Francisco's most influential nightclubs in the 1950s.
-Originally located at 599 Jackson Street, the owner closed it in the mid-60s due to declining revenue.
-The rights to the name were purchased by a topless club on Broadway.
+Originally located at 599 Jackson Street, the owner closed it in the mid 1960s due to declining revenue.
+A topless club on Broadway bought the rights to the name.

-Just as Margaret recognizes when she discovers that even his Paris paintings are fake, we never physically see Walter actually paint.
-The most we see is of him adding one or two brush strokes to one of Margaret's own works.
+Just as Margaret recognizes when she discovers that even his Paris paintings are fake, the audience never actually sees Walter paint.
+The most they see is him adding one or two brush strokes to one of Margaret's own works.